-This is just a tiny stub of the huge variety of recipes included in Anabolic Cooking, there are also more chapters on Soups, Salads and Desserts.
+This is just a tiny stub of the huge variety of recipes included in Anabolic Cooking, there are also more chapters on Soups, Salads, and Desserts.

-Given the wide range of possible end users, Anabolic Cooking contains two distinct parts on muscle building and fat loss respectively.
+Given the wide range of possible end-users, Anabolic Cooking contains two distinct parts on muscle building and fat loss respectively.
 The first is called Lean Muscle Mass Plans and is geared towards being in a positive anabolic state for muscle building.

-Conversely, the Optimal Fat Loss Meal Plans is focused on a low calorie intake, or rather a calorie deficit, but with clear indications as to what nutrients consume so as to get rid of fat gradually and naturally without loss of lean muscle.
+Conversely, the Optimal Fat Loss Meal Plans is focused on a low-calorie intake, or rather a calorie deficit, but with clear indications as to what nutrients consume so as to get rid of fat gradually and naturally without loss of lean muscle.

-The book tells you exactly the specifics, calories and foods, including fats.
+The book tells you exactly the specifics, calories, and foods, including fats.
 You need fats too when burning your own fat storage.

 There is also a Quick Start Diet to get you started faster without going through the main course.
-It is a broken down version of the main manual with all information necessary for a good start.
+It is a broken-down version of the main manual with all information necessary for a good start.

 There is also a chapter on supplements.
 We have a kind of aversion to supplements as we believe you can get excellent results without anyway.
 However, Dave Ruel makes a clear distinction between which ones are worth your money and which ones are a waste of it.

 Finally, there is a Nutritional And Training Log to help you keep on track.
-(See the program break down below)

-Anabolic Cooking Table Of Contents
+Anabolic Cooking PDF And Contents

 The main cookbook:

-- More than 200 so called “anabolic” recipes, tasty, nutritious and balanced that, according to the author, even a child can make.
+- More than 200 so-called “anabolic” recipes, tasty, nutritious, and balanced that, according to the author, even a child can make.

 - Meal plans: recipes are good, but not good enough.
 You also need to know what and when to eat and how to go about with your shopping list and grocery errands.

-- A time saving chapter on how to prepare all your meals for a week in 3 hours only.
+- A time-saving chapter on how to prepare all your meals for a week in 3 hours only.

-- Post workout nutrition chapter to optimize your window of opportunity.
+- Post-workout nutrition chapter to optimize your window of opportunity.

-- Grocery shopping money saving tips chapter.
+- Grocery shopping money-saving tips chapter.

 - How to set up your kitchen in the most efficient way with all the tools you need.